makinteract/admission_docs/international.md

 ### Statement of Purpose

-In the online application you have a chance to write a statements of purpose.
+In the online application, you have a chance to write a statement of purpose.
 Write down a detailed and accurate statement of your purpose and objective in pursuing your study at KAIST.

 Please try to answer briefly to the following questions